awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-analytics.rst

              }

 Build, run, and use your app.
-Then, view your custom events on the :guilabel:`Events` tab of the Amazon Pinpoint console (Amazon Pinpoint console / :guilabel:`Analytics` > :guilabel:`Events`).
+Then, view your custom events on the :guilabel:`Events` tab of the Amazon Pinpoint console (choose :guilabel:`Analytics`>:guilabel:`Events`).
 Look for the name of your event in the :guilabel:`Events` menu.

 .. _add-aws-mobile-analytics-enable-revenue-data: